Grants and Fellowships

 - Research Grants — These grants include Faculty/staff Research Grants, Graduate Student Research Grants, and the Jane Grant Dissertation Fellowship.
 Funds are available starting Fall term for AY 2022-23.
 Read about the research of previous grant recipients.
 Deadline: 5 p.m.
 Monday, January 31, 2022

-- Graduate Student Travel Grants — These small grants (up to $300) are being offered for UO graduate students giving a virtual or in-person presentation at a conference or a workshop related to women and gender during Academic Year 2021-22 (by June 30, 2022).
+- Graduate Student Travel Grants — These small grants (up to $300) are being offered for UO graduate students giving a virtual or in-person presentation at a conference or a workshop related to women and gender during Academic Year 2021-22 (September 2021 to June 30, 2022).
 Deadline: 5 p.m.
-Friday, December 10, 2021
+Friday, January 7, 2022

 RIG Funding and Special Projects